seanngpack/Seans-Portfolio/src/pages/SwagScanner/index.md

 featured: "yes"
 tag: robots
 excerpt: "My most ambitious project to date"
-background: "A 3D scanner system created from the ground up using 3D printing, Python, and C++.
-Utilizes depth images to create virtual models of scanned objects."
+background: "One of the only homegrown 3D scanners you will find on the internet."
 backgroundColor: "#f274db"
 ---